OpenHD/QOpenHD/readme.md

 RC handling in the app is only disabled temporarily for safety, it will be supported everywhere once fully implemented and tested.

 Settings are only "partial" supported because there are some bugs on the GroundPi side (likely `RemoteSettings.py`) that affect certain settings.
-The values dont make it into the `openhd-settings-1.txt` file intact, and the GroundPi stops booting.
+The values dont make it into the `openhd-settings-1.txt` file intact, which corrupts the file and causes the GroundPi to stop booting properly.
 I haven't had a chance to find and fix that yet, so only specific settings can be saved (the ones in the named tabs, not "other").
 Otherwise settings basically works fine everywhere.

 ### Platforms